dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/04-upgrading-to-dbt-utils-v1.0.md

 ## Enhancements

 - Many tests are more meaningful when you run them against subgroups of a table.
 For example, you may need to validate that recent data exists for every turnstile instead of a single data source being sufficient.
 Add the new `group_by_columns` argument to your tests to do so.
 Review [this article](https://www.emilyriederer.com/post/grouping-data-quality/) by the test's author for more information.
-- With the addition of an on-by-default `quote_identifiers` flag in the `star()` macro, you can now disable quoting if necessary.
+- With the addition of an on-by-default `quote_identifiers` argument in the `star()` macro, you can now disable quoting if necessary.
+- The `recency` test now has an optional `ignore_time_component` argument which can be used when testing against a date column.
+This prevents the time of day the test runs from causing false negatives/positives.

 ## Fixes